syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 {% endtabs %}

 ## Select all the items
-SfListview allows all items to change checked state by checking `SelectAll` item.
+SfListView allows all items to change checked state by checking `SelectAll` item.
 You can enable select all item by `SfListView.AllowSelectAll` and `SfListView.ShowCheckBoxes` property as true.

 {% tabs %}
 {% highlight c# %}